Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   melts away.

-  It also allows for cool stuff like Haskell's `QuickCheck <https://en.wikipedia.org/wiki/QuickCheck>`_, which can *automatically* write your unit tests, when given a simple specification.
+  It also allows for cool stuff like Haskell's `QuickCheck <https://en.wikipedia.org/wiki/QuickCheck>`_, where you give it a simple specification, and it then *automatically* writes your unit tests.

 There are other benefits to pure code, like increased compiler optimizations, laziness, etc. but in my opinion they're not as important.

 So, pure functions are clearly awesome.
-But we **need** impurity, because we need to able to do useful stuff like log to the console, throw exceptions, read/write to a file, open a network socket, etc.
+But we **need** impurity, because we need to able to do useful stuff like log to the console, throw exceptions, read / write to a file, open a network socket, etc.

-And so some languages like `ML <http://en.wikipedia.org/wiki/ML_(programming_language)>`_ or `Clojure <http://en.wikipedia.org/wiki/Clojure>`_ are *mostly* pure.
+Because of that, some languages like `ML <http://en.wikipedia.org/wiki/ML_(programming_language)>`_ or `Clojure <http://en.wikipedia.org/wiki/Clojure>`_ are *mostly* pure.
 That means they strongly encourage writing pure functions, but they have a handful of impure functions for doing useful things.

 The problem is, if your language has even a *single* impure function, the compiler now has to do extensive analysis to prove that your code is pure, before it can apply the above benefits.

-However, it is possible to do impure things (like reading/writing a file), while still getting all of the benefits of pure code!
+However, it is possible to do impure things (like reading / writing a file), while still getting all of the benefits of pure code!
 And that's exactly what Haskell does.
-This seems like some kind of crazy magic trick: how can Haskell remain purely functional, without any impure functions, yet still do impure things?
+That sounds like some kind of crazy magic trick: how can Haskell remain purely functional, without *any* impure functions, yet still do impure things?
 What's the secret?

 First, we have to shift our mental perspective.
 A language like JavaScript *executes* things.

-Consider this program:
+Consider this impure JavaScript program:

 .. code:: javascript